activisthandbook/activisthandbook/articles/join/team.md

 -   Reach out to other movements for partnerships

--   Apply for grands and find other ways of funding
+-   Apply for grants and find other ways of funding

 Feel free to suggest another way you think you could be of value to our team!